colizoli/retinotopy_freesurfer2FSL/README.md

 --------------------------------------
 Surface labels to MNI in one step by concatenating 2 matrices (surface space to native space and native space to standard space):

-Matrix1 = INVERT bbregister, fslregout.mat file.
+Matrix1 = Invert bbregister file (fslregout.mat).
 Matrix2 = We already ran an EPI to MNI registration in FSL with FEAT, so we have the necessary matrix in subject-specific folder (1st_Level.feat/subject/reg/examplefunc2standard.mat).
-There should be an inverted version already from FSL.

 FSL->Misc.
 Concatenate XFM (make 1 new matrix out of 2).
 APPLY XFM (when you already have matrix) to get labels into MNI space